-In 1869 his remains were re interred in the crypt of O’Connell Round Tower in a magnificent casket in the base of the tower.
-There the Liberator lies today.
+In 1869 his remains were re interred in the crypt of the O’Connell Round Tower in Glasnevin Cemetery [above] in a magnificent casket in the base of the structure.
+There the Liberator lies to this day.